intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 ### Llama2
 Here is an example to measure the tensor quantization statistics on LLama2:

-Users could export different values to below enivironment variables to change parameters for tensor quantization statisics
+Users could export different values to below environment variables to change parameters for tensor quantization statisics
 | Environment Variable | Values |
 |------------------|------------|
 | model_name | meta-llama/Llama-2-70b-hf,  meta-llama/Llama-2-7b-hf |